 The MRSSN is proposing to withdraw up to a maximum of 600 gpm (864,000 gallons per day [gpd]) of water from the Mad River Slough.
-CDFW has indicated that a maximum approach velocity for non-selfcleaning screens of 0.05 ft/s shall be used.
-Applying the maximum allowable approach velocity of 0.05 ft/s, this requires a minimum total perforated screen surface area of 26.7 square feet.
+Applying the maximum allowable approach velocity of 0.2 ft/s, this requires a minimum total perforated screen surface area of 6.68 square feet.
 In order to accommodate manual cleaning of the screens and pumps, MRSSN is proposing to use multiple smaller intake screens with individual submersible pumps inside each screen.
 This will create a system where each screen and pump can be easily removed manually with minimal mechanical assistance.

 Each screen will be a vertical cylinder mounted to a floating raft, with a perforated section below the water surface.
-Each screen will have 24 inches of perforated cylinder wall near the bottom of each cylinder, with a solid (non-perforated) bottom.
-The screen cylinders will be 21 inches in diameter such that each will have 11.0 square feet of perforated screen surface area.
+Each screen will have 12 inches of perforated cylinder wall near the bottom of each cylinder, with a solid (non-perforated) bottom.
+The screen cylinders will be 20 inches in diameter such that each will have 5.24 square feet of perforated screen surface area.

-The range of flows anticipated from each pump based on the manufacturer's pump performance curves, tidal water elevations, storage tank water elevations, and piping manifold friction losses, is anticipated to range from approximately 80-180 gpm.
-At 180 gpm, the maximum approach velocity through each screen will be approximately 0.04 ft/s (less than the maximum stipulated by CDFW of 0.05 ft/s).
+The range of flows anticipated from each pump based on the manufacturer's pump performance curves, tidal water elevations, storage tank water elevations, and piping manifold friction losses, is anticipated to range from approximately 105-180 gpm.
+At 180 gpm, the maximum approach velocity through each screen would be approximately 0.08 ft/s (40% of the maximum allowable approach velocity of 0.2 ft/s).
+This will allow fouling of 60% of the screen surface area before the maximum approach velocity is reached.